 Tell your manager you are quitting in a private, in-person meeting before informing any colleague or HR department.

-Follow this communication sequence:
+Follow this 6-step communication sequence:

-- Provide your intended last working date.
+- Provide the intended final working date.

 - Submit the written resignation letter immediately after the verbal notice.